 - Alienation – Belittling friends and family and making other’s social engagements a nightmare (by contrast, they will be amazingly charming at their social engagements).

 - Anger/Fear – They generate an angry response by acting immature and selfish but then accuse the other person of behaving that way.
 Use of intimidation, threats, frightening behavior, or destruction of treasured possessions.

 - Hostility/Rejection – Stalking in and away from the house.
 Refusing to acknowledge worth by withholding love or intimacy creating a threat of rejection.

 - Forbidden Access – To money, checking accounts, or possessions to create a dependency on them for food, clothing, shelter, and necessities.
 Maintains secret accounts at various financial institutions.
 Depletes retirement accounts without knowledge.

 - Stealing – Steals, defrauds, or exploits from family and expects everyone to be ok with it.

 - Assets – Demands that all financial gifts, assets or inheritances be placed in their name.
 Open bank accounts in their name without giving access to records.
 Cancels life, health, car or house insurance without prior knowledge.

 - Paychecks – Forces paychecks to be handed over and deposited it in their account.

 - Bills/Credit – Puts all the bills or credit cards in other’s name.
 The assets are in their name but debt is in someone else’s name.
-Maxes out credit cards without knowledge and ruins other’s credit rating.
+Maxes out credit cards without the other person’s knowledge and ruins their credit rating.

 - Taxes – Falsifies tax records to show greater reductions and expects others to sign documents without question.